Azure/autorest.python/docs/readme.md

 # AutoRest Python Documentation

-These documents are Python-specific, see [our main docs](https://github.com/Azure/autorest/tree/master/docs) for more general information
+These documents are Python-specific, see [our main docs][main_docs] for more general information

 1. Generating Python Clients with AutoRest